 Acrylic Copolymer to dramatically increase non-invasive medical uses

-Acrylics – molded plastic optics materials are water clear and very pure with relatively high transmission quality from 390 to 1600 nm.
-But before 2007 they lacked the range for sensitive UV imaging in non-invasive medical applications.
+Acrylics – molded plastic optics materials are water clear and pure, with relatively high transmission quality from 390 to 1600 nm.
+But before 2007, they lacked the range for sensitive UV imaging in non-invasive medical applications.
 Syntec’s R&D efforts in partnership with key material vendors resulted in a new Acrylic Copolymer with excellent UV properties and 82% transmission at 294–301 nm, 1mm CT.

 HRDT processing to lower costs for critical low-volume defense needs